uconn

 ResearchMatch

 ResearchMatch.org is a national online recruitment tool for health research, funded by the National Institutes of Health and maintained at Vanderbilt University.
 ResearchMatch connects health researchers with individuals interested in volunteering, through its secure online matching tool.
 UConn is part of the ResearchMatch Network.
 There is no cost to UConn researchers to use ResearchMatch.
-There are currently over 167,000 (and counting!) registered volunteers across the country.
+There are currently over 120,000 registered volunteers across the country.
 ResearchMatch is also available in Spanish.

 Register now to see if ResearchMatch might be a useful recruitment tool for your health-outcomes research study: